 Make sure you connect a serial console cable to the appliance before performing a factory reset.

-To reset the Appliance to factory version:
+Reset the appliance to the factory version

-- 1. Under Configuration tab, click System node and then under the System Administration group, click Appliance Reset. - 2.
-In the Appliance Reset dialog box, select Factory Reset in the Reset Type drop-down list, and click OK.
+- 1. Navigate to Configuration > System > System Administration. - 2.
+Click Appliance Reset. - 3.
+In the Appliance Reset dialog box, select Factory Reset in the Reset Type list. - 4.
+Click OK.